 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required every 2 years for the whole staff and is ongoing through all meeting agendas.
-Separate training is provided to all new staff on appointment through the induction process with the deputy headteacher.
-The DSL and DDSLs will attend training at least every other year to enable them to fulfil their role.
+Training is provided as required during INSET every two years.
+Separate training is provided to all new staff on appointment during Induction and online.
+The DSL will attend training at least every other year to enable them to fulfil their role.